Vansh-Baghel/JS_Things/JS_notes.md

 ### forEach method

+- It iterates the loop and save in console too one by one.
 - Used to track all the values and store it in arguments using loop to iterate .
 - Syntax :- (currentElement , indexNUmber , array)
 - _forEach_ with _Map_ will give proper key and vlue combination.

+## Map Method

+- It saves as one new array rather than iterating each step.
+- Loops over array , does not change the og array, easier than forEach .
+- It uses function and callback functions for desired output.

 ### entries() Method